dbmi-bgm/magma/docs/meta-workflow.rst

           "argument_type": "file",
           "uuid": "",
           # These are optional fields
-          #   It's possible to skip these fields or add custom ones
+          #   It is possible to skip these fields or add custom ones
           "mount": False,
           "rename": "",
           "unzip": ""